-Tiers EO2: Climate Change Adaptation TSC Tier 1 (Green) The activity complies with one or all of the following criteria: (, a.
-The economic activity has implemented physical and non- physical solutions ('adaptation solutions') that substantially reduce the most important physical climate risks that are material to that activity. b.
+Tiers EO2: Climate Change Adaptation TSC Tier 1 (Green) 1.
+The activity complies with one or all of the following criteria: a.
+The economic activity has implemented physical and non-physical solutions ('adaptation solutions') that substantially reduce the most important physical climate risks that are mater to that activity. b.
 The physical climate risks that are material to the activity have been identified by performing a robust climate risk and vulnerability assessment (CRVA) in accordance with the guidance provided in Annex 3. c.
-The climate projections and assessment of impacts are based on best practice and available guidance and take into account the state-of-the-art science for vulnerability and risk analysis and related methodologies in line with the most recent Intergovernmental Panel on Climate Change reports, scientific peer-reviewed publications and open source or paying models. d.
-The adaptation solutions implemented: do not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of cultural heritage, of assets and of other economic activities; ii. favour nature-based solutions or rely on blue or green infrastructure to the extent possible; iii. are consistent with local, sectoral, regional or national adaptation plans and strategies; iv. are monitored and measured against pre-defined indicators and remedial action is considered where those indicators are not met; v. where the solution implemented is physical and consists in an activity for which technical screening criteria have been specified, the solution complies with the do no significant harm technical screening criteria for that activity.
-Tier 2 (Amber T2) TSC are presently not available for the Activity Tiers defined.
-Tier 3 (Amber T3) TSC are presently not available for the Activity Tiers defined.
+The climate projections and assessment of impacts are based best practice and available guidance and take into account the state-of-the-art science for vulnerability and risk analysis and related methodologies in line with the most recent Intergovernmental Panel on Climate Change reports, scientific peer-reviewed publications and open source or paying models. d.
+The adaptation solutions implemented: i. do not adversely affect the adaptation efforts or the level resilience to physical climate risks of other people, of nature, of cultural heritage, of assets and of other econor activities; ii. favour nature-based solutions or rely on blue or green infrastructure to the extent possible; iii. are consistent with local, sectoral, regional or national adaptation plans and strategies; iv. are monitored and measured against pre-defined indicate and remedial action is considered where those indicators are not met; v. where the solution implemented is physical and consists an activity for which technical screening criteria have bee specified, the solution complies with the do no significant harm technical screening criteria for that activity. on e of mic Tier 2 (Amber T2) TSC are presently not available for the Activity Tiers defined.